 There are a number of image-processing applications currently available, but the most widely-used is Adobe Photoshop.
 The advantage of mainstream software like this is that it is commercially economic for the developers to continue to upgrade and improve the product, and the cost of obtaining it will remain within a range accessible to a high percentage of potential users.
 Because of its wide customer-base many of the functions available in Photoshop are designed towards a creative graphical end, irrelevant to virtual restoration (VR).
 However, three tools are of specific value in VR (layers, levels and selective colour), with a host of smaller routines offering additional subtlety.

-However, because of the marked variance in restoration needs across even single leaves, one particular ‘overlay’ may improve one section of a document while disimproving another section, and the interactive fluidity of adding, removing and adjusting layers can become an essential part of the process which cannot be discarded.
-Photoshop allows an image to be saved (in it’s proprietary format) with the layers intact, so that users can continue to switch visibility of layers on and off or adjust their opacity.
+Because of the marked variation in restoration needs across even single leaves, one particular overlay may improve one section of a document while disimproving another section, and the interactive fluidity of adding, removing, masking and adjusting layers can become an essential part of the process that cannot be discarded.
+Photoshop allows an image to be saved (in its proprietary format) with the layers intact, so that users can continue to switch visibility of layers on and off or adjust their opacity.
 This is an extremely powerful feature, but has the disadvantage that resulting files can become very large, depending on the number of layers being saved.
-Individual layers can usually be merged into each other, which can save some space.
+Individual layers can be merged into each other, which can save some space.

 Level Adjust is probably the most basic tool offered by Photoshop, and has yielded more impressive results than a whole host of sophisticated filters.
 Brightness and Contrast adjustments are available and can sometimes be sufficient for sources which are simply badly faded.
 Level adjust is a more subtle approach to the same problems.
 The level adjust tool offers a histogram which graphically represents the wavelengths of the colours present in the image.
 Peaks and troughs indicate colour density:

-Here, the full RGB spectrum is covered.
-By moving the sliders at the base of the diagram inwards, it is possible to spread a narrow colour range over a much wider bandwidth, thus darkening the deeper and lightening the paler colours.
-The middle slider allows a subtler adjustment of mid-range colours alone.
-Most often, adjusting the full RGB spectrum is the most useful approach, but the drop-down menu at the top of the dialog box allows the three channels to be adjusted individually.
-By performing Level Adjust actions within an added layer, the results can not only be switched on and off, but can also be re-adjusted at a later stage, a feature not available when level adjustment is applied directly to the ‘background’ image.
+By adjusting levels, either in colour-specific channels, or all channels together, it is possible to spread a narrow colour range over a much wider bandwidth, thus darkening the deeper and lightening the paler colours.
+Most often, adjusting the full RGB spectrum is the most useful primary approach, revealing colour shifts that are too subtle to be seen in the original image.
+By performing Level Adjust actions within an added layer, the results can not only be switched on and off, but can also be re-adjusted at a later stage, a feature not available when level adjustment is applied directly to the background image.

-Finally, Photoshop’s Colour Range… selection tool (from the “Select” menu) enables the user to select pixels of a specific colour and also to capture pixels of a similar colour range.
-Using the pointer to indicate the colour pixels to be selected, the degree of similarity can be specified by the user as value from 1 to 200: the selected area appears as a ‘negative’ white in the preview box.
-The selected colour can then either be replaced by a neutral background tone, or faded back using level adjustment.
+Photoshop's Colour Range selection tool (from the Select menu) enables the user to select pixels of a specific colour and also to capture pixels of a similar colour range.
+Using the pointer to indicate the colour pixels to be selected, the degree of similarity can be specified by the user as value from 1 to 200: the selected area appears as a negative white in the preview box.
+The selected colour can then be replaced by a pattern fill based on the background of the leaf, a neutral background tone, or it can be darkened or lightened using level adjustment.

-This has proved the most important tool in lifting layers of dirt, glue or later over-writing from a document by selecting a specific colour, mounting that selection as a layer and applying level adjust to the specific colour selected.
-The process nearly always has to be repeated several times, and the colours selected more accurately by enlarging the image repeatedly to a point where the pixels begin to break up.
+This has proved the most important tool in 'lifting' layers of dirt, glue or later over-writing from a document, by selecting a specific colour, mounting that selection as a layer and applying level adjust to the specific colour areas selected.
+The process nearly always has to be repeated several times, and the colours selected with increasing accuracy by enlarging the image repeatedly to a point where the pixels begin to break up.
 Repeating the process with limited selections avoids any colour range extending to material that you wish to remain unaffected.

-The example above was achieved after four successive colour selections and blanket level adjust, but as the aim was readability of the underlying material the results are more dramatic than would be expected with the majority of documents.
+The example left/above removed overwriting from a palimpsest document and then darkened the music that had been scraped off, but was still just visible.
+As the aim was readability of the underlying material the results are more dramatic than would be expected with the majority of documents.
 Where readability is more important than an attractive finish, the ability to separate and manipulate colour channels is a useful tool and serves to emphasize how much hidden information there is in high-resoultion images that the naked eye cannot perceive.

 There is always an ethical problem in applying this process:

-Other Projects using image processing technology are generally looking for repeatable algorhythms that can be applied to a group of sources.
+Some Projects using image processing technology are generally looking for repeatable algorhithms that can be applied to a group of sources.
 The nature of the medieval documents in the DIAMM collection means that no single process can be applied to all the sources with equally satisfactory results.
-Since colour selection also relies on the hand-positioning of a ‘target’ over a specific colour pixel, even repeating the same operations on a single page can produce startlingly different results.
+Even repeating the same operations on a single page can produce startlingly different results.

 More detailed and complex restoration processes are possible using image-processing software, but these are not discussed here.
 In general, an ability to look beyond the primary purpose of a piece of software and explore new processes is essential in digital restoration, since no one process, or group of processes, can be used on every source.
 Once familiar with the software and comfortable with the concepts behind digital restoration processes, most scholars can achieve satisfactory results.